-Very Important!
-Zip up all zippers and attach all Velcro before loading!
+Zip up all zippers and attach all Velcro before loading.
 Zipper sliders and teeth can easily be damaged in the washer and/or dryer.
 Velcro gets clogged up with fuzz from other garments and can snag your other clothes, causing damage to both.

--- Using outerwear-specific detergent or powder.
-Using liquid detergent that is not outerwear-specific clogs the pores of technical fabrics and damage the DWR coating, greatly reducing the performance (waterproof/breathability) of the garment.
+Use outerwear-specific detergent - we highly recommend the specifically formulated NikWax Tech Wash.
+Using liquid detergent that is not outerwear-specific clogs the pores of technical fabrics and damages the DWR coating, greatly reducing the performance of the garment.

--- Replenish Waterproofing (DWR) as needed .
-The DWR coating (the gypsy magic that makes water droplets bead up on your outerwear) on all technical fabrics wear out after time and use.
-Especially if you are around campfires, smokers, oily lift pulleys, or other contaminants in general.
-Revive the performance of your 686 technical outerwear by washing as instructed, then using a spray-on waterproofing product such as NikWax TX-Direct.
+Replenish DWR waterproofing as needed.
+The DWR coating (the gypsy magic that makes water droplets bead up on your outerwear) on all technical fabrics will become less effective over time and use - especially if you are around campfires, smokers, oily lift pulleys, or other contaminants in general.
+You can revive the performance of your 686 technical outerwear by washing as instructed, then using a wash-in or spray-on waterproofing product such as NikWax TX-Direct.

 Bleach - your colors will fade.
 Technical outerwear in white should not use bleach either.
 It can damage the waterproofing.

-Fabric Softener - clogs the pores of technical fabrics and can damage the DWR coating, greatly reducing the performance (waterproof/breathability) of the garment.
+Fabric Softener - clogs the pores of technical fabrics and can damage the waterproof coating, greatly reducing the performance (waterproof/breathability) of the garment.

 Iron - you may damage the performance of your technical fabric, or worse, melt the fabric itself.